 - The GRE exam is not required when applying to this program, and there is no application fee.

 - Students may be interested in applying for the Ph.D. in Clinical Psychology, Forensic Track.
 Students who attended the Forensic Psychology M.A.
 Program are guaranteed an interview for the Ph.D. in Clinical Psychology.

 Admissions requirements for the Forensic Psychology M.A.
 Program are the following:

 - Curriculum vitae.

-- Personal statement explaining your fit for the program, your interests in forensic psychology, and career goals.
+- A personal statement clearly explaining your fit for the program, your interests in forensic psychology, and your career goals.

 1st Semester (Fall)